-Clinical L2HGA usually manifests within the first year of life with developmental delays, epileptic seizures, or coordination disorders.
-Around half of the patients have an above-average head circumference.
-Other symptoms are muscular weakness (usually during the early stage of the disease), movement pattern disorders, abnormal behavior, and spasticity (muscle cramps, tending to occur later on in the progression).
-Overall, the progression of the disease is slow, and most people affected reach adulthood.
+L-2-hydroxyglutaric aciduria is usually clinically detected within the first year of life through psychomotor retardation, epileptic attacks, or cerebellar ataxia.
+Around half of the patients exhibit macrocephaly.
+Other symptoms are muscular hypotension (usually during the early stage of the disease), extrapyramidal symptoms, abnormal behavior, and spasticity (tending to occur later on in the progression).
+Overall, the progression of the disease is slow, with most affected individuals reaching adulthood.
 However, it may eventually lead to the complete loss of motor skills (e.g. loss of the ability to walk) and speech problems.

-In laboratory chemical testing, L2HGA is characterized by high levels of L-2-hydroxyglutaric acid in the urine, blood, and spinal fluid.
+In laboratory chemical testing, L2HGA is characterized by high levels of L-2-hydroxyglutaric acid in the urine, plasma, and CSF.